 - Price of gold factors: There are several factors that determine the price of gold, such as the value of national currencies, central bank reserves, economic situations, and worldwide demand.
 The biggest factor is supply and demand as gold is rarer than most metals but always in high demand for jewelry, electronics, and other uses.

-- Spot price of gold: The spot price of gold refers to the price of unfabricated gold with no markup.
+- Spot price of gold: The spot price of gold refers to the current market price of un-fabricated gold with no markup.
 Spot prices vary between different areas of the world which is part of the reason why the price of an ounce of gold fluctuates.
 When selling gold in the U.S., the spot price is determined by the New York or Chicago market.

 - Is the spot price of gold important?: Remember the spot price of gold is the base price so the higher the spot price, the more of a profit you can make selling your gold jewelry.
-You should keep an eye on the spot price in the Chicago and New York markets.
+You should keep an eye on the spot price in the Chicago and New York markets to decide when the time is right to sell your gold.

 Selling your Scrap Gold Jewelry